Why Is Comfort Nursing So Very Important?

-Comfort nursing is something not all mothers choose to do, mostly because of the misconceptions there are around it.
-We would like to show you the positive side of nursing for comfort.
+Comfort nursing is something not all mothers choose to do, primarily because of the misconceptions there are around it.
+We want to show you the positive side of nursing for comfort.

 Pacifiers (dummies) are only a recent invention.
-For thousands of years, babies were breastfed, whether by their mother or by a wet-nurse.
+For thousands of years, babies were breastfed by their mothers or a wet nurse.
 Formulas, bottles, and pacifiers - they didn't exist.
 And surprise, surprise, after what were they modeled?
 The breasts and breast milk.

-We have been led to believe that we can spoil our children by holding them too much, and this includes breastfeeding them for comfort.
+We have been led to believe we can spoil our children by holding them too much, including breastfeeding them for comfort.
 We think they'll become more demanding as they grow up, yet research shows the opposite is true.
-Babies who's touch needs are met, who are given love and attention when they need it, turn out to be more social.
+Babies whose touch needs are met and given love and attention when needed turn out to be more social.
 That is because they learned to trust.